Skip to main content

 4

 Once cooked, transfer to a board, cover with foil and allow to rest for a couple of mins.
-IMPORTANT: Wash your hands and equipment after handling raw meat.
+IMPORTANT: Wash your hands and equipment after handling raw steaks.
 They're safe to eat when browned on the outside.

-Make the Mustard Sauce
+Mustard Sauce Time

 5